Soba101/Recipe-App/README.md

 - note that the above are just ideas and may not be feasible or practical
 - note that i still have google cloud credits to use for this project

+To do:
+- fix usenewurlparser deprecation warning
+- fix warning when running npm run build
+- improve the UI
+- improve error handling and validation
+- fix adding other cuisine types
+- image of the food
+- add remark